petercripps/learning-python/README.md

 Scroll to the end to get the curriculum I've put together to use these resources.

-## Last Update (20th April 2020)
+## Last Update (24th April 2020)
-- Added information on installing and running Jupyter Notebook.
+- Updated 'Curriculum' to 'Learning Approach'.

 ## Tools
 ### Python